-- Projected expenditures reflect the known 3.95% negotiated increase in salary in 2014, and 3.9% in 2015 and 2016.
-Small projected retirements/layoff are also shown. - Benefits reflect a 3% increase annually to cover potential health insurance increases, contributions to SURS and a potential decrease in full-time employees. - Contractual services and general materials and supplies are adjusted by 1.5% annually for a cost of living adjustment. - Utilities assume a 3% increase in 2014-2016.
-The College has locked in electric rates by extending our contract thru June 2015.
-We have also negotiated a natural gas contract thru October 2013. - Debt payments reflect the bond amortization payments due. - All other expenses are assumed to remain flat.
+- Projected expenditures reflect the known 3.90% negotiated increase in salary in 2015 and 2016.
+A slightly lesser rate is projected for 2017 and 2018.
+Small projected retirements/layoff are also shown. - Benefits reflect a 5% increase annually to cover potential health insurance increases, contributions to SURS and a potential decrease in full-time employees. - Contractual services and general materials and supplies are adjusted by 1.5% annually for a cost of living adjustment. - Utilities assume a 3% increase in 2016-2018.
+The College has locked in electric rates by extending our contract thru November 2016.
+We have also negotiated a natural gas contract thru November 2015. - Debt payments reflect the bond amortization payments due. - All other expenses are assumed to remain flat.